gjohnhazel/astro-tech-blog/src/content/blog/first-post.md

 series: "journal"
 ---

-I'm starting this blog because I feel I like to go deep down the technical rabbit hole frequently, and I want my primary blog to maintain accessibility.
+I'm starting this blog because I feel that I like to go deep down the technical rabbit hole frequently, and I want my primary blog to maintain accessibility.

 Soooo I'm deep down this Astro rabbit hole.
 I'm enjoying it quite a bit.
 Thanks [Matthias](https://com-git-astro-iammatthias-team.vercel.app/)!